 Examples of the subject themes studied on the programme include in Year 1:

-Core modules in Food and Nutrition, which provides you with introductory information on food, nutrition and dietary analysis; Human Biology; Biochemistry; and Public Health.
+Compulsory modules in Food, Nutrition and Health, which provides you with introductory information on food, nutrition and dietary analysis; Introduction to Biological Sciences; Human Biology; Biochemistry; and Global Food Issues.

-In Year 2 a core Advanced Food and Nutrition module will develop themes covered in the first year.
-Other themes include Nutritional Science; Research Methods and Nutrition in Society.
+In Year 2 a core Advanced Food and Nutrition module will develop topics covered in the first year.
+Other themes include Human Pathophysiology and Nutrition; Research Skills and Epidemiology and Public Health.
 Importantly you will gain an understanding of the ethical and professional framework you will work within as a graduate of a human nutrition degree.

 In your final year you will critically explore the complex nature of issues related to dietary intake and physical activity and how these choices impact on health.
 You will also have the opportunity to take optional modules to help tailor your degree.
 The primary research investigation is an important part of your studies in Year 3 and this will enable you to integrate the practical and theoretical aspects of diet, nutrition and ethics.